We've reviewed dozens of compact ovens and listed our 10 best options

 There’s a plethora of high-performance compact ovens but just because they are small in size, it is not to say that that they can’t be big in terms of power and overall ability.
 Some of our best compact ovens are part of the compact range and you will find brand favourites such as Samsung, Neff, Bosch and AEG all boasting some innovative compact oven designs in our review below.

 This stylish oven offers modern looks and modern tech, with a special SteamBake service offering plenty in the way of precision cooking.
-This affordable steam oven offers two shelves for ease of movement in and out, and what’s more, it is an integrated system which you’ll need to build into your kitchen units.
+This affordable steam oven offers two shelves, designed with accessibility in mind, each tray can be inserted quickly and smoothly into the racks, and place your baking pan evenly.
+And what’s more, it is an integrated system which you’ll need to build into your kitchen units.
 Don’t worry, as we are confident it will more than look the part.

 It’s an extremely energy efficient system with an A rating, and should never be too difficult to wipe and clean down after use.
-You’ll also benefit from a built in timer that allows you to keep track of where you are heading with your cooking or baking.
+You’ll also benefit from a built-in timer that allows you to keep track of where you are heading, perfect for cooking foods and baking cookies.
 What more could you need?

 This is a compact, great-looking steam oven with a mid-range price for the technology.
 It’s built to offer thorough cooking as well as bring out and lock in all the flavours you’d come to expect in a restaurant setting.
 Deceptively simple, it’s an appealing unit which is likely to be more complex and versatile than you initially give it credit for being.